tofucodeforever/tofu-code/content/posts/leetcode_0001_two-sum.md

 Constraints:

-2 <= nums.length <= 103
+2 <= nums.length <= 104
 -109 <= nums[i] <= 109
 -109 <= target <= 109
 Only one valid answer exists.

+Follow-up: Can you come up with an algorithm that is less than O(n2) time complexity?

 ### Solution

-Use a hashmap to store number to index info for look up
+* Use a hashmap to store number => index info for look up.
+* Go through the array and look for the other number needed for the sum by checking the hashmap

 ### Code
 ```python